Discover more from Sustainability in the Air

 However, as well as encouraging tourists to visit the islands, Loganair is asking them to sign an ‘island pledge.’

-This is a ten point programme, where visitors commit to doing everything from using local businesses where possible, to (of course) taking and correctly disposing of rubbish at all times.
+This is a ten-point programme, where visitors commit to doing everything from using local businesses where possible, to (of course) taking and correctly disposing of rubbish at all times.

-According to Loganair, “As part of the pledge, targeted communications will be sent to Loganair customers who are due to travel inbound to any of its island destinations.
+According to Loganair, “As part of the pledge, targeted communications will be sent to Loganair customers who are due to travel inbound to any of its island destinations."

-“The pledge urges travellers to avoid using plastic bottles, keep gates closed, support local food and drink businesses, respect heritage and archaeological sites and be sensitive to wildlife, flora and fauna.”
+“The pledge urges travellers to avoid using plastic bottles, keep gates closed, support local food and drink businesses, respect the heritage and archaeological sites and be sensitive to wildlife, flora and fauna.”

 “It was developed by the airline with guidance from island destination marketing organisations, including Promote Shetland, Destination Orkney and Outer Hebrides Tourism, to better understand the specific challenges posed by visitors.”